 Certain cities and towns have been designated as Solar Friendly Communities or SolSmart Communities, which means they’ve taken additional steps to make the permitting process quicker and easier—in some of these communities solar systems can be permitted within a day of submitting applications.
 But the process is among one of the remaining areas where many think the costs—the so-called “soft costs” of solar panel installation —can be significantly reduced.
 The city should be able to tell you how long the process should take.

 Step 8: Getting the Equipment and Installing the System

 Finally, the big day comes when your solar contractor starts prepping your roof and house for your new solar panel system.
 That’s also usually when they bring the solar panels and other equipment to your home.

 The actual installation will usually take between one and three days to install, depending on the size of the system and the roofing materials.
 The process starts by making sure the roof is sound and ready for the solar panels and racking equipment to hold them in place.
 At this time the installer—though sometimes the utility—may have to install a new power meter that allows for bi-directional metering of electricity, allowing for net-metering.

 The installer will start installing the wiring for the new solar system.
 Then they’ll install racking equipment on the roof, followed by the solar panels.
-Finally, they’ll connect the solar panels to the inverter or power controllers.
+Finally, they’ll connect the solar panels to the inverter and your homes main circuit board.

 Here’s the hardest part.
 The system is physically installed and you’d think it was producing power for you, but there’s still a final step.
 Interconnection and final approval.
 Prior to allowing your system to go online and start providing you with energy from the sun, it must undergo a final inspection from the utility and/or local officials.
 The inspectors will ensure the work done by the solar installer was done safely, appropriately and to code.
 Once the inspectors have signed off on the solar array, the switch is flipped and the solar panels are officially generating electricity for your home.